New Tax Relief in Federal Disaster Areas: Learn the Benefits

 The newly enacted Federal Disaster Tax Relief Act of 2023 allows individual taxpayers affected by federally declared disasters to deduct personal casualty losses without itemizing deductions and without the typical reduction of $100 per casualty loss and 10% of adjusted gross income.
 Instead, the deduction would be reduced by $500 per casualty loss.

 The relief covers any area where the president declared a major disaster between January 1, 2020, and February 10, 2025.
+The IRS recently clarified in its 2024 Form 4684 instructions these disaster relief benefits only apply to presidentially declared disasters between December 28, 2019 and December 12, 2024 (inclusive of each date) and ended no later than January 11, 2025.

 CLA insight: The disaster relief covers personal casualty losses incurred by victims of Hurricanes Ian, Idalia, Nicole, Fiona, Debby, Helene, and Milton, among other disasters.
 If you need help determining whether you’re within a federally declared disaster area, contact us or refer to the IRS disaster relief page.

-Tax relief for losses from wildfires
+New tax relief for California wildfires

 CLA insight: It’s still unclear whether qualified wildfire relief payments received through a pass-through entity can be excluded from the gross income of individual partners, S corporation shareholders, or trust beneficiaries.
 We’ll keep you apprised of any clarifications from the IRS on this topic.